-As you walk around Frankfurt or any other German city or town you may see small brass cobblestones set into the sidewalk.
+As you walk around Frankfurt, or many other cities in Europe, you may see small brass cobblestones set into the sidewalk.
 These are Stolperstein or Stumblestones.
 They will have a persons’ name on it, their birth date, and the execution date.
 These have been installed in memory of individuals who were killed by the Nazis.
 Many are for Jewish victims, but you will find them for people who were killed because they were Roma/Sinti, Homosexual, Jehovah’s Witness, Socialists, Communists, victims of the T-4 Program, and anyone who was seen as a threat to the Nazi regime.

 You will find these stones in Austria, the Netherlands, Hungary, Poland, France, Belgium, Italy, Greece, and many other European countries.